ayushshrivastv/Scalable-cToken/README.md

 For a detailed technical architecture and component flow diagrams, please refer to the [ARCHITECTURE.md](./ARCHITECTURE.md) document or [YouTube](https://youtu.be/V40mvlS0EkA?feature=shared)

 P.S.
 After 48 hours of coding, debugging, and more coffee than water—here’s the project.
 The backend isn’t quite where I want it yet—there’s still a lot of work ahead.
+Initially, I considered creating a mock data interface for the hackathon, but I’ve decided to connect to a real blockchain network instead.
+Writing the smart contract is taking some time.

 I came across this project on Superteam on March 10th, and this is my first-ever submission—and also my first Solana project!

 ### Web Page Link
 **[Scalable cToken Page](https://scalable-c-token-ayushshrivastvs-projects.vercel.app/)**